2025 Commission on Ministry Members

 The first formal step in the discernment process is to meet with the priest in charge of your congregation to discuss your sense of call.
 You will likely meet several times, over a span of time, as a part of this initial discernment.
 This priest will also be referred to as your sponsoring priest during this process.
 Remember that God’s time is not the same as our time.
 It may be a year or even longer from the time you first meet with the priest in charge of your congregation until you are eligible to be invited to attend a Discernment Weekend.
 This holy time is not just a time of completing tasks and filling out documents, although that is part of what you need to do.
 It is also a time of listening deeply, both individually and in community, for how God is calling you to serve in the Episcopal Church and whether ordination is required for you to answer that call.

-The Diocese of Northern California requires those who feel a call to ordained ministry to attend the Day of Discernment.
-The Day of Discernment is offered twice a year: ideally once in the Spring and once in the Fall.
-(During this time of social distancing, we are planning an online meeting.)
+The Diocese of Northern California requires those who feel a call to ordained ministry to attend the Inquiry Day.
+Inquiry Day is offered twice a year: ideally once in the Spring and once in the Fall and is held via Zoom.
 It is intended to help those who are discerning a call to ordained ministry explore the various aspects of that call, as well as to consider the richness of a possible continued ministry as a lay person.
-During the Day of Discernment, there are presentations on the priesthood and the diaconate, as well as presentations by members of religious orders active in our diocese.
+During Inquiry Day, there are presentations on the priesthood and the diaconate, as well as presentations by members of religious orders active in our diocese.
 There is also an overview of the ordination process.
-Day of Discernment registration is announced in Diocesan newsletters and on our homepage.
+Inquiry Day registration is announced in Diocesan newsletters and on our homepage.

 Regional Discernment Group and Vestry/Mission Committee/Mission Committee Discernment